ibm-cloud-docs/power-iaas/network-architecture-former.md

     ```
 The {{site.data.keyword.powerSys_notm}} router is the default gateway for your Power virtual server instances.
 This router is operated by the IBM Cloud team and you have no direct access or control.

-### Connecting to a network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> by using a private SSL connection and a jump server
+### Connecting to a network in the client-managed environment by using a private SSL connection and a jump server
 {: #network-reference-architecture-privatessl}

 The IBM Cloud SSL VPN service is a feature of the IBM Cloud classic infrastructure, which enables you to manage your classic resources, remotely, over the IBM Cloud Private network.
 An SSL VPN connection from your location to the private network allows out-of-band management and server rescue through an encrypted VPN tunnel.
 For more information, see [About VPN](/docs/iaas-vpn?topic=iaas-vpn-about-iaas-vpn).

 The IBM Cloud SSL VPN service can access only your classic private IP subnets.
 Therefore, you cannot use the SSL VPN feature to access your {{site.data.keyword.powerSys_notm}} instances directly from your workstation.
-Instead, a jump server or bastion host is used to access your {{site.data.keyword.powerSys_notm}} instances from your network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe-->.
+Instead, a jump server or bastion host is used to access your {{site.data.keyword.powerSys_notm}} instances from your network in the client-managed environment.

 ![SSL VPN deployment scenario](./images/network-ssl-vpn.svg "SSL VPN"){: caption="Figure 5.
 SSL VPN deployment scenario" caption-side="bottom"}